confluentinc/cp-docker-images/docs/configuration.rst

 *  Included Java

     The Confluent Docker images are tested and shipped with `Azul Zulu OpenJDK <https://www.azul.com/products/zulu/>`_.
-Other JDK's (including Oracle Java) are supported, but you must extend the images yourself to implement that change.
+    For more information about Java support, see :ref:`supported Java versions <java-sys-req>`.

 *  Untested Features